Accept cashless payments at the club festival in Switzerland – QR code, terminal, or smartphone?

 How much does cashless payment processing cost for a small club with 50 transactions?

-For 50 transactions at EUR 10 with a QR code model without fixed costs, you pay around EUR 10–15 in transaction fees.
-That is less than the costs for change, coin rolls and the bank deposit trip.
+With 50 transactions of EUR 10 each using a QR code model without fixed costs, you pay around EUR 10–15 in transaction fees.
+This is less than the cost of change, coin rolls, and the bank deposit process.

 View detailed response